ajames88/CSCE355Project/README.txt

 This project is authored by Austin James and it is the sole property of Austin James for use in CSCE 355 by instructor Duncan Buell.
 All Rights Reserved.

-In order to run the simulator from to command line type 'python simulator.py' followed by the name of an input file containing the description of the DFA and another input file containing the strings to simulate.
+In order to run the simulator from to command line type 'python3.7 simulator.py' followed by the name of an input file containing the description of the DFA and another input file containing the strings to simulate.

 The DFA input file should be in the following format: